 From Sector La Virgin

-In 2018, an Andean Spectacled Bear has been regularly spotted in this area.
+Since 2018, an Andean Spectacled Bear, sometimes with cubs, has been regularly spotted in this area.
 Keep your eyes peeled!

 From La Virgin to Papallacta

 Further up the road, there may be an occasional spot to see the Antisana Volcano.
-While there are no official pullouts other than that at La Virgin, people make do and make effective use of the side of the road.
-Be very careful on clear days as taking selfies with the mountain often makes people forget some of the basics of road-side safety.
+While there are no official pullouts other than that at La Virgin, people make do and use of the side of the road.
+Be very careful on clear days as taking selfies with the mountain often makes people forget some of the basics of roadside safety.

 From Las Termas Papallacta